Redmond O'Hanlon (outlaw): In popular culture

+According to Éamonn Ó Ciardha, "The growth of his legend can be attributed to John Cosgrove's A genuine history of the lives and actions of the most notorious Irish highwaymen, tories and rapparees, first published in 1747 and reprinted many times in the eighteenth and nineteenth centuries... and the inclusion of O'Hanlon by Thomas Clarke Luby in The lives and times of illustrious and representative Irishmen (1878)."

 According to D. J. O'Donoghue's account of his 1825 Irish tour, Sir Walter Scott was fascinated by the life and career of Redmond O'Hanlon.
 Hoping to make him the protagonist of an adventure novel, Scott corresponded with Lady Olivia Sparrow, an Anglo-Irish landowner from County Down.
 Although Scott asked Lady Sparrow to obtain as much information as possible about O'Hanlon, he was forced to give up on the project after finding documentation too scanty.

 In 1862, William Carleton published Redmond Count O'Hanlon; The Irish Rapparee, an adventure novel inspired by the outlaw Count's life.
 One of Carleton's biographers alleges that the novelist glorified a 17th-century rapparee because he did not feel able to praise the Ribbonmen of his own era.
 According to O'Donoghue, however, Carleton's novel does not depict the historical Redmond O'Hanlon, but rather a figure of his own imagination.

 More recently, Count Redmond O'Hanlon's name is mentioned in The Ballad of Douglas Bridge by Francis Carlin.
 His career is also celebrated in folk songs composed by P.J.
 McCall and Tommy Makem.

 In Poyntzpass, County Armagh, the local Gaelic football team is named "The Redmond O'Hanlons" in his honour.
 Furthermore, O'Hanlon's life was the subject of an episode of the television documentary series "Rapairí", which aired on TG4 in November 2009.

 In 2019, Michael Kerrigan published An Universal Wolf: The Life & Times of Redmond O'Hanlon.
-It is an historical novel that is based on real people and actual events.
+It is a historical novel that is based on real people and actual events.
 Part fact, part legend, the tale is composed of history, myth, and conjecture.
 Persons and events described within it relate to an obscure but significant period in Irish history: significant because the struggle between the natives and the settlers that began with the Plantation of Ulster continues still, 400 years later.
 Traced back to the original Norman Invasion of Ireland in 1169, however, establishes The Troubles as the longest-lived conflict in the history of the world.